Despite Scientific Evidence, Most People Believe These Myths

 Known as “miscalibration,” humans are notoriously bad at estimating task challenges commensurate with actual skill.
 We think we can accomplish things better and faster than we do and consistently believe that good fortune will always be on our side.
 The overestimation of skill and ability contributes to often-inaccurate perceptions, such as we won’t get caught in traffic driving to the airport, we are more intelligent than others, and we can master a new language with minimal effort (Zell & Krizan, 2014).
 Surprisingly, the Dunning-Kruger effect suggests that the less talent we have the more we overestimate our skills.
 The converse also holds true as those who are perceived as experts by societal standards of wealth, expertise, and experience tend to underestimate their capabilities and anticipated success, despite their demonstrated capability!

-So, do you harbor any of these false beliefs?
-The most likely answer is “yes” and according to the research, you will continue to embrace your beliefs despite the evidence presented here!
+Do you harbor any of these false beliefs?
+The most likely answer is yes and according to the research, you will continue to embrace your beliefs despite the evidence presented here.

 Ahn, H. K., Bae, J. H., Ahn, H. Y., & Hwang, I. C. (2016).
 Risk of cancer among patients with depressive disorder: a meta‐analysis and implications.
 Psycho‐oncology, 25(12), 1393-1399.